Ohio State Buckeyes men's basketball: Thad Matta era (2004–2017)

-Evan "The Villan" Turner set new Big Ten records for number of career and single season Player of the Week awards during the 2009–10 season.
+Evan "The Villain" Turner set new Big Ten records for number of career and single season Player of the Week awards during the 2009–10 season.

 The 2007–08 season was a rebuilding one.
 Ohio State ended the season with a 19–12 record, finishing fifth in the Big Ten.
 It lost to Michigan State in the Big Ten tournament quarterfinals and missed out on the NCAA tournament.
 The Buckeyes did receive a No. 1 seed in the National Invitation Tournament, where Ohio State would defeat Massachusetts 92–85 in the championship to take the NIT title.

 Ohio State began the 2008–09 season with a 9–0 record and would finish 20–9.
 Ohio State defeated Wisconsin and No. 7 Michigan State to advance to the Big Ten tournament championship, where the Buckeyes lost to No. 24 Purdue.
 They received a bid to the NCAA tournament as a No. 8 seed, where they lost to No. 9 Siena in the first round.

 The 2009–10 season marked Matta's sixth at Ohio State, with the team entering the season ranked No. 17 in the nation.
 The Buckeyes had compiled a 7–1 record before Evan Turner, who was averaging 20.6 points and 12.9 rebounds per game, was injured.
 Turner returned later in the season and help finish the season with a 24–7 record and a share of the Big Ten regular season championship.
 A victory over Minnesota in the Big Ten tournament gave Matta his second Big Ten tournament title and the Buckeyes a No. 2 seed in the NCAA tournament.
 Ohio State advanced to the Sweet Sixteen before losing to No. 6-seeded Tennessee 76–73.
 Turner was named the National Player of the Year and entered the NBA draft, where he was selected second overall.